arihantverma/arihantverma.com/posts/tech/2021/5-july/the-problem-with-rockstar-culture.md

 ---
-title: The Problem With Rockstar Culture In Tech
+title: The Problem With Glorification Of Rockstar Culture In Tech
 description: Some of the common problems that I've observed in the companies and cultures I've worked in, and heard from friends around.
 tags: ["culture", "tech", "essay"]
 layout: layouts/post/post.njk